HomeAnswers

 The Daguerreotype Process

 Exposure times for early Daguerreotypes were long, but as the concept of the camera continued to evolve, shorter exposure times meant the cameras could be used to take portrait photographs for the first time ever.
-Such was the popularity of the Daguerreotype the French Government were proud to show off the design as a “gift to the world.”
+Such was the popularity of the Daguerreotype, the French Government was proud to show off the design as a “gift to the world.”
 However, the Daguerreotype was not without its drawbacks – it was an expensive process, and could create only one, single photographic image.

-William Henry Fox Talbot
+William Henry Fox Talbot: Negative Film

 talbot world exhibition london photograph